-4.7.1 - Federal Investment Tax Credits (ITCs)
+4.7.1 - Federal Investment Tax Credit (ITC)

-Federal ITCs currently allow the owner of a renewable energy system to take 30% of the value of the system as a tax credit.
-The ITC is extremely critical to renewable energy development by essentially reducing the cost of systems by 30% if the owner has a large enough tax burden and is responsible for pushing many projects to financial viability37.
-This is a key driver for solar developers, as an important part of their business model involves improving financial return by being large enough to take on the tax credit for site owners that would otherwise be unable to do so, including the residential and public agency sectors.
-However, the ITC is set to begin phasing down after the end of 2019 according to the following schedule in Table 4.1:
+The federal ITC currently allows the owner of a renewable energy system to take 30% of the value of the system as a tax credit on income taxes.
+The ITC is extremely critical to renewable energy development by essentially reducing the cost of systems by 30% if the owner has a large enough tax burden, and the ITC is responsible for pushing many projects to financial viability.39 This is a key driver for solar developers, as an important part of their business model involves improving financial return by being large enough to take on the tax credit for site owners that would otherwise be unable to do so, including the residential and public agency or non-profit sectors.
+However, the ITC is set to begin phasing down after the end of 2019 according to the following schedule in Table 4.1 on the following page: